SharinaS/Cloud-Engineering-Fundamentals/EC2.md

 Now, can paste in public IP address in a browser, and check out the website you built.

 ------------------------

 # EBS Volumes
 EBS = Elastic Block Storage

 When creating an instance, this is "Step 4: Add Storage"

+### Remember:
-Essentially, a hard disk drive in the cloud.
-Provides persistent block storage volumes for EC2 instances.
-Each EBS volume is automatically replicated within its Availability Zone (providing availability and durability in case of component failure).
+* Essentially, EBS is a virtual hard disk drive in the cloud (used by EC2).
+Every server has a disk.
+* EBS provides persistent block storage *volumes* for EC2 instances.
+* Each EBS volume is automatically replicated within its Availability Zone (providing availability and durability in case of component failure).

-The virtual hard disks that EC2 uses.
-Every server has a disk, and this is also the case for virtual servers.

-Note that:
+* You can change EBS volume sizes on the fly, including size and storage type.
-* The EC2 and the EBS has to be in the same Availability Zone.
+* Volumes will *always be in the same availability zone* as the EC2 instance.
+* You can *move an EC2 instance from one AZ to another* by taking a snapshot of it, creating an AMI from the snapshot, and then using the AMI to launch the EC2 instance in a new AZ.
+* You can *move an EC2 instance from one region to another* by taking a snapshot of it, creating an AMI from the snapshot, copying the AMI from one region to another, then using the copied AMI to launch the EC2 instanece in the new region.

-## Types
+## EBS Types
 ### General Purpose (SSD)
 * API Name: gp2
 * For wide variety of work loads, up to 16,000 IPS/volume